joakimk/toniq/README.md

 By running jobs within the same VM that enqueues them we avoid having to use any locks in redis.
 Locking is a very complex subject and very hard to get right.
 Toniq should be simple and reliable, so let's avoid locking!

-The failover system consists of three independent processes:
+The system responsible for taking over orphaned jobs consists of three independent processes:

 * `Toniq.Keepalive` reports in as long as the VM is running and redis is available
 * `Toniq.Takeover` takes over jobs from VMs that hasn't reported in recently enough